How to Legally Avoid HOA Fees In Texas

 Renting your house will help with HOA costs.
 Leasing agreements’ rental income can help to balance these costs.
 See your homeowner’s association to be sure they allow renting and that you fit any criteria.

 Selling your home in an HOA community means transferring all obligations, including unpaid dues, to the new owner.
-Understand the financial implications and process of transferring dues to avoid disputes before selling.
+Before selling, understand the financial implications and process of transferring dues to avoid disputes.

 How Does Declaring Bankruptcy Affect HOA Dues?